fifumain/fifumain/README.md

 There is no limit to perfection.
 This profile will be a ladder on my path to excellence in programming, and you are lucky to watch this road.
 Discipline and motivation are the main guides on this thorny path

- Main skills: Python / Django / HTML / CSS. <br>
+ Main skills: Python / JS / Django / VUE.JS /HTML / CSS. <br>

  Additional: PostgreSQL / SQLite3 /  GIT / Celery / Redis / Linux / MSOffice / BOOTSTRAP etc.